RoyZhenLongLim/PHYS1200/research.md

 ## Importance of Carbon and Lithium within Red Giants

 ### Carbon

+Carbon has an atomic number of 6

+- The isotopes that are importance are C-13 and C-12

 ### Lithium
 Lithium has an atomic number of 3